OpenBB-finance/openbb-docs/content/pro/upload-documents.md

 <HeadTitle title="Upload Documents | OpenBB Terminal Pro Docs" />

+Quickly visualize your data by adding it as a widget from any type of file.
+We currently support PDF, CSV, JSON, PNG, JPG.
+This flexibility ensures you can easily integrate various types of data into the platform.

 ## Structured Documents

 @TODO: Add info on what structured documents can be uploaded